sapcc/juno/apps/widget-loader/README.md

 export default App
 ```

-## Adding an App within Another App using Widget Loader
+## Adding an App within Another App using Widget Loader in Dev Mode

 To integrate another app within your main app using the widget loader, follow these steps: